emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/DevNotes.md

 - [ ] Thumbnail Scrubbing
 - [ ] No live rewind
 - [ ] Audio ducking
-- [ ] Accessibility of the standard AV player / VideoPlayer?
+- [ ] Accessibility of the standard AVPlayerVC / VideoPlayer?
 - [ ] Presenting Navigation Markers
         https://developer.apple.com/documentation/avkit/presenting_navigation_markers
-- [ ] Working with Interstitial Content/ Ad insertion
+- [ ] Working with Interstitial Content / Ad insertion
         https://developer.apple.com/documentation/avkit/working_with_interstitial_content
 - [ ] I need to do some research on SwiftUI View lifecycle, updates, and e.g. passing player from embedded to fullscreen and back maintaining continuity of playback
 - [ ] Using info.plist rather than storyboard for launch screen